 Once you have a device installed, it’s a legal requirement that you get it tested every 12 months.
 Again, you can turn to a plumber for this, and they even take care of the results – promptly providing them to the council.

 There are also some backflow prevention devices that are not testable.
 Don’t worry if you already have one of these – it just means that you don’t need to worry about testing.

 If you’re part of the Brisbane City Council, you also need to have your device registered.
 For more information about registration in your area, visit your local council website.

-If you’d like to learn more about backflow prevention systems and whether you need a system at your property, call the residential and commercial plumbing experts at Jason’s Plumbing.
+If you’d like to learn more about backflow prevention systems and whether you need a system at your property, call the commercial plumbing experts at Jason’s Plumbing.
 Our maintenance professionals can answer all your questions, and are fully qualified to take care of your backflow testing needs.